TKomericki/Rhetos-wiki/Creating-a-new-application-with-Rhetos-framework.md

 New ASP.NET 6 applications use "minimal hosting model" by default (i.e. there is no Startup.cs).
-If your application uses a classic Startup class instead, adapt the code samples from this tutorial for your application by reviewing differenced in [Code samples](https://docs.microsoft.com/en-us/aspnet/core/migration/50-to-60-samples?view=aspnetcore-6.0) from Microsoft.
+If your application uses a classic Startup class instead, adapt the code samples from this tutorial for your application by reviewing differences in [Code samples](https://docs.microsoft.com/en-us/aspnet/core/migration/50-to-60-samples?view=aspnetcore-6.0) from Microsoft.

 ### Connecting to a database